BillApostolu/Bill_Apostolou/README.md

 ## Experience
 ### Big Data Analyst
 **Centre for Marine Research (HCMR)**
-- Currently collaborating with the Director of the Scientific Department, Mr. Takvor Soukissian, on the preparation of a scientific paper focused on evaluating the accuracy of global big data models—CERRA, ERA5, MERRA, and satellite data—in the Mediterranean Sea's environmental context, specifically analyzing wind speed, density, and related parameters.
-The findings aim to support practical applications in the renewable energy sector, including the development of offshore wind farms.
+- Collaborating with the Scientific Director on a paper assessing the accuracy of global data models (CERRA, ERA5, MERRA-2) for Mediterranean Sea wind speed analysis.
+The findings support offshore wind energy applications.

-## Volunteer Experience
-### Firefighter Volunteer
-**ΕΔΑΠΥΓ (EDAPYG), GLYFADA, ATHENS** _2019-2021_ _(certification pending)_
-#### Responsibilities and developed skills:
-- Trainings in first aid.
-- Trainings in extinguishing agroforestry fires with great efficiency.
-- Collaboration with colleagues at levels of high trust, in order to avoid accidents and increasing efficiency.
-- Risk and danger management.
 ### Soldier
 **Successful military training at Hellenic Armed Forces during my 12-month service** _2023-2024_ _(certification and recommendation letter in Greek)_
 #### Responsibilities and developed skills:
+- Managed and distributed high-security files at the Greek Pentagon.
-- Selected to work as a secretary at the security and guard battalion of the Greek Pentagon
+- Selected for a secretarial role in the security and guard battalion
-- Management and distribution of high security and redacted files
 - Assigned and pulled off a very team driven role taking ownership of any tasks given to me with great efficiency
-- Got honorable promotion to the rank of corporal
 ### Physics and Math tutoring
 #### Responsibilities and developed skills:
 - Transfer of knowledge and skills to high school students in the fields of mathematics and physics.
 - Cooperating with students and encouraging them to solve multiple problems.

+## Volunteer Experience
+### Firefighter Volunteer
+**ΕΔΑΠΥΓ (EDAPYG), GLYFADA, ATHENS** _2019-2021_ _(certification pending)_
+#### Responsibilities and developed skills:
+- Provided first aid and firefighting training.
+- Collaborated closely with colleagues to ensure safety and efficiency.
+- Managed risks during agroforestry fire situations.